jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ludovic-on-building-a-brand.md

 Ludovic: Good question!
 I look at myself and IDWT as the force that is literally going to keep the house and electronic music scene alive and at the same time keep it sustainable for the years to come.
 We all have our place in keeping this industry and beautiful movement alive.
 Promoting safe partying, great quality music and teaching the generations about running sustainable nights, businesses and brands for the future.
 My dreams are to be playing my music on a global scale, running my events on a global scale, releasing music to the masses internationally and being a key pillar for the music scene.
 Never forgetting where I came from and why I do it because I absolutely love music.
 I want to keep running events that blow people away and continue to remove stigmas and inhibition in our societies.
 Creating safe places for people to come as they are far from judgement, a place where people feel the love and feel welcomed.
 All of these things are going to be on the horizon with enough hard work...
 I won't stop till my heart stops.
 <br><br>

-**RR: We wish you every success mate... all the best with the label.**
+**RR: We wish you every success mate, all the best with the label.**

 _Get down to tonight's release party for Collective Records.
-Details [here](https://bit.ly/2JSYqvb)_.
+Details [here](https://bit.ly/2JSYqvb)._